Justin Shaffer | KUIU Guide & Outfitter Director

 Both mature male and female goats will have similar length horns.
 At first glance both sexes can easily be confused for one another.
 But If you take the time to learn the differences and with a little bit of practice, characteristics between the two quickly start to become evident.
 If you don’t have goats in your area to study in person, take advantage of the thousands of reference photos and videos available online.

 Typically speaking outside of the rut, mature billies and nannies are going to be found in their own separate groups often hanging out at different elevations on the mountain.
-As a rule of thumb if you find a billy hanging out in a nanny group, he’s going to be an immature sub-adult.
+As a rule of thumb if you find a billy goat hanging out in a nanny group, he’s going to be an immature sub-adult.

 Mature males are usually found alone or in much smaller groups, where it’s not uncommon to see females grouped up with a dozen or more.
 Billies like the solitude of the upper third of the mountain where nannies are often found hanging out in the middle sections.
 This is not a hard-fast rule as with any species and goats are going to be goats, where either sex may be found anywhere on the mountain at any time.

 In the words of A.J.
 Kissel, “all you gotta do is get above them”!
 With escape cover always nearby, mountain goats are not the most skittish game animal you’ll ever hunt.
-A goat’s biggest weakness is its comfort in its terrain.
+A goat’s biggest weakness is its comfort in its habitat.
 They feel safe in the cliffs and tend to have a threshold for a tolerance to pressure that usually keeps them in place well inside the average rifle range.

 This is especially true when you approach them from above.
 They seem to almost look at you in disbelief as to how you got above them as they typically expect threats to come from below.
 Although you can sometimes fool a goat’s eyes, you’ll never beat their noses.

-Its critical to always play the wind unless you want to see just how quickly you can blow a goat out of the country.
+It's critical to always play the wind unless you want to see just how quickly you can blow a goat out of the country.
 Play the thermals to your advantage and do your best to time those tricky swirling mountain winds on your approach.
-Once you’ve made it up and into goat country, the hardest part isn’t killing a goat, its finding one in a spot that you can recover it in.
+Once you’ve made it up and into goat country, the hardest part isn’t killing a goat, it's finding one in a spot that you can recover it in.

-If not pressured, goats can be somewhat predictable, especially earlier in the season.
+If not pressured, goats can be somewhat predictable, especially earlier in the hunting season.
 They often use the same bedding and feeding areas as well as travel routes to move back and forth between them.
 This is where patience can pay dividends.

 Spending a few days in goat country observing them, you can pattern these movements and identify the areas they’re using frequently.
 Here you can tip the odds in your favor by selecting ambush points, and or stalking routes, that will not only put you in position for a shot, but hopefully a set up that keeps your goat from tumbling off the mountain into oblivion.